 Chaulmoogra oil has various benefits for the skin and in this post, I share 3 different ways to incorporate chaulmoogra oil into your skincare regimen.

 Chaulmoogra oil is derived from the seeds of the chaulmoogra tree, which is aka Hydnocarpus wightiana (can you say that 3 times in a row?).

 Chaulmoogra oil is obtained from the seeds of the tree via steam distillation to preserve the purity of the oil.

-	It is a pale yellow/brownish colour with a potent woodland aroma.
-In ancient times, the oil was used in India & China to treat ailments like leprosy and rheumatic conditions.
+Chaulmoogra oil is a pale yellow/brownish color with a potent woodland aroma.
+In ancient times, the oil was used in India and China to treat ailments like leprosy and rheumatic conditions.

 What are the Benefits of Chaulmoogra Oil for the Skin?

 1. Excellent Antimicrobial

 Chaulmoogra contains an active ingredient known as hydnocarpic acid, which is an excellent antimicrobial agent.
 It can be used to treat eczema, psoriasis, bruises, wounds, and sores.

 Due to its antibacterial properties, you can use chaulmoogra oil as a mild preservative in DIY concoctions for hair and skin.